gabrielweyer/azure-policies/README.md

 These policies will mark a resource as non-compliant when a required tag is missing.
 I'm auditing the below tags:

 - `AppDomain` expected to contain the name of the service
+- `Owner` expected to contain the email address of the team supporting the service

 ## Deployment